Othentic-Labs/PRNG-avs-example/README.md

 ## Usage
-// git clone with submodules
-1. Create a .env file and include the contract addresses and private keys for the operators.
+1. Create a .env file and include the deployed contract addresses and private keys for the operators.
+If you are unfamiliar with AVS, Checkout the [Quickstart guide](https://docs.othentic.xyz/main/avs-framework/quick-start).

-2. First, deploy an instance of the `PRNG contract` by navigating to the `contracts` directory:
+2. To use hooks, deploy an instance of the `PRNG contract` by navigating to the `contracts` directory:

 ```bash
 cd contracts/